-*Alicia Keys was born on January 25, 1980.
-She is a Jamaican American singer, songwriter, musician, record producer, actress, music video director, philanthropist, and author.
+*Alicia Keys was born on this date in 1980.
+She is a Black singer, songwriter, musician, record producer, actress, music video director, philanthropist, and author.

 Although accepted to Columbia University, she decided to drop out and pursue her musical career.
 Keys signed a demo deal with Jermaine Dupri and his So So Def label.
 She co-wrote and recorded a song entitled "Dah Dee Dah (Sexy Thing)", which appeared on the soundtrack to the 1997 film, Men in Black.
 The song was her first professional recording.
 Keys later met Clive Davis, who signed her to record the songs "Rock wit U" and "Rear View Mirror", featured on the soundtracks to the films Shaft (2000) and Dr. Dolittle 2 (2001).
 Keys then released her debut album, Songs in A Minor, followed by The Diary of Alicia Keys in 2003.
 In 2005, Keys performed and taped her installment of the MTV Unplugged series at the Brooklyn Academy of Music.
 During this live session, Keys added brand-new arrangements to her original songs such as "A Woman's Worth" and "Heartburn".